Hitarth203/flipkart-sales-analysis/README.md

 ## 📁 Dataset

-The dataset used belongs to the Client work (can be shared) and contains:
+The dataset used belongs to the Client (can be shared) and contains:

 - Product names
 - Brands